Declaration of Publishing Ethics

-The publication of an article in a peer-reviewed ARSTech is an essential building block for establishing a coherent and valued information network.
-It is a direct reflection of the consistency of the authors' research and the supporting institutions.
+The publication of an article in a peer-reviewed JIKG is essential for establishing a coherent and valued information network.
+It is a direct reflection of the consistency of the author's research and the supporting institutions.
 The peer-reviewed papers endorse the scientific method and reflect it.
 Therefore, it is necessary for all parties involved in the publishing act to agree on standards of expected ethical behaviour: the author, the journal editor, the peer reviewer, the publisher and society.

-As publisher of ARSTech, Lembaga Pengembangan Publikasi Ilmiah (LPPI) Universitas Muhammadiyah Surakarta takes its guardianship duties exceptionally seriously at all publication points, and we understand our ethical and other obligations.
+As publisher of JIKG, Universitas Muhammadiyah Surakarta takes its guardianship duties seriously at all publication points, and we understand our ethical and other obligations.
 We remain committed to ensuring that ads, reprinting or additional commercial profits do not affect editorial decisions or control.
-The LPPI UMS and Editorial Board will also assist with correspondence with other journals or publishers where this is essential and useful.
+UMS and the Editorial Board will also assist with correspondence with other journals or publishers where this is essential and useful.

 Decisions on Publication

-An editor reviews manuscript at any time for their substantive content irrespective of the authors' race, gender, sexual orientation, religious affiliation, ethnic origin, citizenship or political philosophy.
+An editor reviews a manuscript at any time for its substantive content irrespective of the author's race, gender, sexual orientation, religious affiliation, ethnic origin, citizenship or political philosophy.

-The editor and any editorial staff shall not reveal any details on the manuscript submitted to anyone other than the author, reviewers, prospective reviewers, other editorial advisors and the publisher, as necessary.
+The Editor and any editorial staff shall not reveal any details on the manuscript submitted to anyone other than the author, reviewers, prospective reviewers, editorial advisors and the publisher, as necessary.

 Disclosure and conflicts of interest

-This journal commits to maintaining the highest level of integrity in the content published.
+This journal commits to maintaining the highest integrity level in the published content.
 The contents published in this journal are peer-reviewed (double-blind).
 Unpublished information mentioned in the manuscript must not be included in the work of an editor without the authors' express written consent.